-Prior Coursework Requirements: UW–Madison University Special
+UW–Madison University Special

 The Graduate School regularly reviews the record of any student who earned grades of BC, C, D, F, or Incomplete in a graduate course (300 or above), or grade of U in research credits.
 This review could result in academic probation with a hold on future enrollment or in being suspended from the Graduate School.

 Every graduate student is required to have an advisor.
-An advisor is a faculty member, or sometimes a committee, from the major department responsible for providing advice regarding graduate studies.
-An advisor generally serves as the thesis advisor.
-In many cases, an advisor is assigned to incoming students.
+An advisor is a faculty member, or sometimes a committee of advisors, from the major department responsible for providing advice regarding graduate studies.
+To ensure that students are making satisfactory progress toward a degree, the Graduate School expects them to meet with their advisor on a regular basis.
 Students can be suspended from the Graduate School if they do not have an advisor.

 Doctoral degree students who have been absent for ten or more consecutive years lose all credits that they have earned before their absence.
 Individual programs may count the coursework students completed prior to their absence for meeting program requirements; that coursework may not count toward Graduate School credit requirements.